rkokkelk/com.jreenen.homeyharmonyhub/README.md

 If an activity has been started/stopped by an external source (e.g. the Logitech Harmony Remote), the app picks up on this event and updates the device states accordingly and triggers the applicable flow cards.

+You can now use a flow condition card for your device to check if it is/isn't turned on.

 ### v1.1.1

 Hotfix release, some users experiencing an error "Error: MAX_CLIENTS=6"